1. Parenting

 • If your child is at home and you are away, do you call them (or someone who is at home) now and then to check what they are up to?

-If your answer is Yes to all these questions, and if you are wondering what could be wrong with your actions, watch out!
+If your answer to all these questions is Yes, and if you are wondering what could be wrong with your actions, watch out!
 You could be a 'helicopter parent', causing more harm than good to your child!

 How helicopter parenting affects you and your child’s growth